Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 -----------------------

 Ascent creates two separate libraries for MPI and non-MPI (i.e., serial).
-In order to maintain the same interface for both version of the library, ``MPI_Comm`` handles are represented by integers and are converted to the MPI implementations underlying representation by using the ``MPI_Comm_f2c`` function.
+In order to maintain the same interface for both versions of the library, ``MPI_Comm`` handles are represented by integers and are converted to the MPI implementations underlying representation by using the ``MPI_Comm_f2c`` function.